 Using condoms and other barrier methods can help prevent the spread of HIV through oral sex.

-Anyone who suspects that they have come into contact with the virus should take an HIV test right away.
+Anyone who suspects they have had exposure to the virus should take an HIV test right away.